morningred88/AWS/EC2_high_availability_and_scalability.md

 * **Use case:** ALBs are typically used for web applications.
 If you have a microservices architecture, ALB can be used as an internal load balancer in front of EC2 instances or Docker containers that implement a given service.
 You can also use them in front of an application implementing a REST API, although [AWS API Gateway](https://aws.amazon.com/api-gateway/) would generally be a better choice here.

 **NLB**

+* NLB works at **layer 4** only and can handle both TCP and UDP, as well as TCP connections encrypted with TLS.
+* NLB natively **preserves the source IP address** in TCP/UDP packets

 * **Forward traffic to different target groups**, the type of target group can be EC2 instances, but also include other types,  private IP address or ALB.
 * **Network mapping** for NLB